Effective as of: 12.02.2022

 Undergraduate Application Statuses are categorized as follows:

-Admission: Applicant is offered admission to the program indicated in the Admission Status Letter.
+Admission: The applicant is offered admission to the program indicated in the Admission Status Letter.

 - Reapplication Process

-If reapplicants apply for admission within the same academic year, they need not resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with their initial Application for Admission to Undergraduate Study.
-Reapplicants should, however, submit any documents that provide new information or evidence that supports their ability to succeed in studies at AUA.
+Reapplicants applying for admission within the same academic year with new test scores do not need to resubmit transcript(s), diploma(s), certificate(s), and other attachments already submitted with their initial application for Admission to Undergraduate Study.

 - Verification of Credentials